 He hated to think of Daisy’s mood.

 The police are gonna start figuring things out.
 And that’ll be too bad.
 For you, I mean.
-Because I saw you, Oland.
+Oland.
+Because I saw you.
 I saw you push George.
 It’s not that I don’t love you, but if it comes down to you or me—

 “Maybe I just bumped into him, by mistake…”

-He liked George; he didn’t hate George.
-Oland knew of no reason he would do this on purpose.
+Oland liked George; he didn’t hate George.
+He knew of no reason he would do this on purpose.
 She shook her head.
 She swept the saltine crumbs with her left hand, gathering them in her right.

 “I saw it.
 Everything.”